New Moon on

 Moon before ascending node

-10 days after descending node on 2 April 2021 at 02:41 in ♐ Sagittarius.
-The Moon is located south of the ecliptic over the following 3 days, until the lunar orbit crosses from South to North in ascending node on 16 April 2021 at 05:53 in ♊ Gemini.
+10 days after descending node on 2 April 2021 at 02:41 in ♐ Sagittarius the Moon is positioned south of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from South to North in ascending node on 16 April 2021 at 05:53 in ♊ Gemini.

 Moon before northern standstill

-8 days since the previous standstill on 4 April 2021 at 02:08 in ♑ Capricorn when the Moon has reached South declination of ∠-25.412°, the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠25.532° at the point of next northern standstill on 18 April 2021 at 16:02 in ♋ Cancer.
+8 days since the last southern standstill on 4 April 2021 at 02:08 in ♑ Capricorn when the Moon has reached South declination of ∠-25.412° the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠25.532° at the point of next northern standstill on 18 April 2021 at 16:02 in ♋ Cancer.

 Sun-Moon-Earth syzygy